 - Deepen the Clinton Bypass channel from 13 metres to 16 metres to allow loaded cape size vessels to utilise that channel; or

-- Widen the existing Clinton Channel (16 metres) to enable passing vessels to have greater separation distance.
+- Widen the existing Clinton Channel to enable passing vessels to have greater separation distance.

-Should a dredging option be chosen, GPC will continue to work closely with State and Federal Governments to determine the approval processes required for the project.
+GPC will work closely with State and Federal Governments to determine the approval processes required for the project.

 Project Staging and Timing